Identification & Management of Field Crop Diseases in Victoria

 Rusts of Barley

 There are five different rusts that can infect barley.
-Each varies in importance depending on variety susceptivity, seasonal conditions and control strategies in place.
+Each varies in importance depending on variety susceptibility, seasonal conditions and control strategies in place.

-• Leaf rust, caused by Puccinia hordei, is common in high rainfall areas and is present in other areas during wet seasons.
-Losses of up to 20% are possible during favourable seasons.
+• Leaf rust, caused by Puccinia hordei, is common in high rainfall areas and can also occur in other areas during wet Grain yield losses of up to 20% are possible if favourable conditions occur.

-• Stem rust, caused by Puccinia graminis, is uncommon but can cause severe crop losses of up to 40% during wet and warm seasons.
+• Stem rust, caused by Puccinia graminis, is uncommon but can cause severe crop losses of up to 40% grain yield loss during wet and warm seasons.

-• Barley grass stripe rust, Puccinia striiformis sp. pseudo- hordei, is very common on barley grass and can infect some susceptible varieties.
-However it generally does not cause loss.
+• Barley grass stripe rust, Puccinia striiformis sp. pseudo-hordei, is very common on barley grass and can infect some susceptible varieties.
+However, it generally does not result in grain yield loss.

-• Barley stripe rust, caused by Puccinia striiformis sp. hordei is an exotic disease that can potentially cause severe infection and losses of up to 30%.
+• Barley stripe rust, caused by Puccinia striiformis sp. hordei is an exotic disease that has the potential to cause severe infections and grain yield losses of up to 30%.

 Rust Disease Cycle